XorTroll/uLaunch/CurrentChangelog.md

     - Serial number

-- Added **controller menu applet** support to change/manage players and controllers!
+- Added **controller menu applet** (as a menu touchable icon, as mentioned above) support to change/manage players and controllers!

-- Added **album applet** support to view your captures!
+- Added **album applet** (as part of the aforementioned **quick menu**) support to view your captures!

-- Added a **power menu** as part of the *quick menu* shown below, to quickly power off, reboot or sleep the console.
+- Added a **power menu** (as part of the aforementioned **quick menu**) to quickly power off, reboot or sleep the console!

 - QForegroundViewer has been refactored into a major application: **uViewer!**

   - New entry creator menu (custom entry creator to be accessible from main menu), customizable with plugins!

-  - Custom RetroArch plugin to make ROM forwarding super easy!
+  - This includes a custom RetroArch-themed DLL plugin, easily loadable by uViewer, to make ROM forwarding really easy!

-- Main menu

   - Added a new way to open menus without touchscreen: presenting the **quick menu**!
 Just hold L/R-stick, then move it while being held to select a menu, leave the stick and profit!